DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## Global Analysis

-As an essential condition of the SAR models, the independent variable (SMR), dependent variables (covariates) or distrubances (error term) must exhibit spatial autocorrelation.
+As an essential condition of the SAR models, the dependent variable (SMR), independent variables (covariates) or distrubances (error term) must exhibit spatial autocorrelation.
 This spatial autocorrelation can be present across study area (Global) or in specific regions (Local).
-The former can be found using both the Moran's I and Getis Ord statistics.
+The former can be found using both the Moran's I and Geary's C statistics.

-### Global Moran's I
+### Global Moran's I {-}

-We will assess the presence of global spatial autocorrelation in our independent variable using the global Moran's I.
+We will assess the presence of global spatial autocorrelation in our dependent variable using the global Moran's I.

 ```r